Sewer Line Repairs

 Very Old System or Years Since the Last Inspection

-Older homes utilize pipes made of a material other than PVC, most common forms of metal well known to corrode and weaken over the course of decades.
-If your home is especially old, say dating back before the 1950s or 1960s, then it is imperative that you determine what piping is in use in your home and what actions may be needed to ensure that your sewer needs are handled by the best possible plumbing solution.
+Older homes utilize pipes made of a material other than PVC, the most common form of metal well known to corrode and weaken over the course of decades.
+If your home is especially old, say, dating back before the 1950s or 1960s, you must determine what piping your home uses and what actions are needed to ensure that the best possible plumbing solution handles your sewer needs.

 Being proactive with maintaining your sewer lines is the best way to minimize the risk of potential issues arising from poorly performing plumbing.
 It is vastly cheaper to spot a small issue and have it treated than allow it to grow and negatively impact every other part of your home life.

 Why Call Howell Services For Plumbing and A/C Needs

 17 Years of Experience

 Licensed and Bonded Plumbers

 Weekend Appointments Available

 We work with many different vendors and have received the highest certifications.